mdenari/n8n-node-vercel-ai-sdk/README.md

 ## Operations

+The following operations are supported:

-The Google Generative AI node supports the following operations:
+### Google Generative AI
 - **Generate Text**: Generate text responses using the model
   - Support for both simple prompts and multi-turn conversations
   - Handles text and file inputs